Jaylon Hutchings: Chicago Bears

 After not being selected in the 2024 NFL draft, Hutchings signed with the Chicago Bears as an undrafted free agent on August 11.
 He was waived by the team on August 26.

 Calgary Stampeders

-On October 5, Hutchings was signed to the Calgary Stampeders practice roster.
+On October 5, 2024, Hutchings was signed to the Calgary Stampeders' practice roster.
 He was on the active roster for the final two games of the season where he recorded two tackles.

+Minnesota Vikings

+On January 6, 2026, Hutchings signed a reserve/futures contract with the Minnesota Vikings.
+He was waived by the Vikings on April 21.